The UW-Madison School of Music

 We have a Low Brass Ensemble, which is a combination Trombone Choir and Tuba/Euphonium Ensemble.
 This group rehearses on a weekly basis and performs in concert at least once each semester, as both a large Low Brass Ensemble and two like-ensemble groups, the Trombone Choir and the Tuba/Euphonium Ensemble.
 We play original compositions, transcriptions and arrangements of all kinds of music.
 I encourage members of the group to compose or arrange for the ensembles, so we tend to play a lot of original music.
 If you are a trombonist who wants to get more time on the euphonium, or a tuba or euphonium player who wants to play tenor or bass trombone, this ensemble provides a great opportunity to double.

-Check out this video of the UW-Madison Low Brass Ensemble performing with my band Sinister Resonance at the High Noon Saloon- March 2015:
+Check out this video of the UW-Madison Low Brass Ensemble performing with Sinister Resonance at the High Noon Saloon- March 2015:

 The Brass Area